emer/gosl/README.md

 //gosl: end <filename>
 ```

-for shader code that is commented out in the .go file, which will be copied into the filename
+where the HLSL shader code is commented out in the .go file -- it will be copied into the target filename and uncommented.
+The HLSL code can be surrounded by `/*` `*/` comment blocks (each on a separate line) for multi-line code,
-and uncommented.
-This is used e.g., for the main function and global variables.

-Pass filenames or directory names to `gosl` command for files to process.
+Pass filenames or directory names to `gosl` command for files to process -- files without any `//gosl:` comment directives will be skipped.

 Usage: